 The Brighton Trans*formed Exhibition trail tells the stories of 23 Brightonian trans, gender queer and intersex people through photography, audio and object installations.

-The multi-media, multi-venue trail, runs in the city from July 24 – August 4 and reflects the the best choice diversity of lives in our diverse seaside city and is designed to be high impact and highly visible.
+The multi-media, multi-venue trail, runs in the city from July 24 – August 4 and reflects the diversity of http://purplemum.com/generic-levitra-from-india lives in our diverse seaside city and is designed to be high impact and highly visible.

-The streets of Brighton will be lined with faces of participants from the project in the largest, real-life, trans documentation project to be seen in the UK.
+The streets of Brighton will be lined with faces of participants from the the best choice project in the largest, real-life, trans documentation project to be seen in the UK.

 Jubilee Library, July 24 – Aug 4 – Take a seat on Brighton beach deckchairs and immerse yourself in Trans* formed’s recorded stories whilst looking at a large scale photographic display of the participants at their favourite locations around Brighton – all framed in rescued wood from the West pier.